Our research is editorially independent but we may earn a commission for purchases made through our links.

 As soon as Trinity comes into view, you’ll swear as if you’re seeing a film set.
 This picture-perfect town has been the setting for a number of movies, including “The Shipping News” starring Julianne Moore and Kevin Spacey.
 You’ll want to spend at least a few days exploring it, and the Artisan Inn makes an ideal base.
 There are a variety of accommodation options as well as an upscale eatery – don’t miss having dinner here at least one night.
 The Twine Loft serves delectable gourmet fare using local ingredients.
 The town is steeped in history, boasting saltbox houses, museums, art galleries and a number of other historic buildings preserved from the 18th century.
 Hiking trails will bring you to spectacular beaches as well as viewpoints for spotting birds, whales and icebergs.

-The Skerwink Trail, just north of Trinity near the community of Port Rexton, was selected by Travel and Leisure Magazine as one of the top 35 walks in North America and Europe in its August 2003 World Best Awards issue.
+The Skerwink Trail, just north of Trinity near the community of Port Rexton, was once selected by Travel and Leisure Magazine as one of the top walks in North America and Europe.
 This moderate to difficult three-and-one-third-mile rugged coastal trail features sea stacks, icebergs, whales and bald eagles.
 Look down from atop the steep cliffs and view the coastline’s picturesque caves and arches.
 Humpbacks are often spotted in June and July.

 The Sealers Memorial Statue is extremely poignant and set in a stunningly scenic location at the edge of the sea in Elliston.
 The statue depicts Reuben Crewe and his son, Albert John Crewe, from Elliston, who lost their lives in the 1914 SS Newfoundland Sealing Disaster.
 It represents all sealers who have risked and lost their lives during efforts to support their families and communities.
 A memorial granite that lists the names of all 364 men and boys who were on the S.S.
 Newfoundland and the S.S.
 Southern Cross during those fateful days in the spring of 1914 can also be viewed here.